 2 State of the Insured Retirement Industry: 2012 Recap and a 2013 Outlook, Insured Retirement Institute

-* Guarantees are backed by the financial strength and claims-paying ability of the issuing company and may be subject to restrictions, limitations or early withdrawal fees.
+* Issuing insurance company guarantees are backed by the financial strength and claims-paying ability of the issuing company and may be subject to restrictions, limitations or early withdrawal fees.
 Annuities are not FDIC insured.

 3 Surprises That Can Derail Even the Most Cautious Retirement Plan